 그래야 니가 날 더 좋아하게 될걸

 What do you notice?
-The words look too long, with some having multiple vowels and consonants that leave you asking how in the world you are supposed to pronounced them!
+The words look too long, with some having multiple vowels and consonants that leave you asking how in the world you are supposed to read them!
 Take note of the second line.
-The “himeul lae” is romanized in its actual pronunciation although in Hangeul, it would be written as “힘을 내” (transliteration: himeul nae).
-If one relied heavily on romanization, he or she could incorrectly write the lyrics in Hangeul as 힘을 래 (transliteration: himeul lae).
+The “himeul lae” is romanized in its actual pronunciation although in Hangul, it would be written as “힘을 내” (transliteration: himeul nae).
+Relying heavily on romanization, one could incorrectly write the lyrics in Hangul based on what is heard as 힘을 래 (transliteration: himeul lae).
 Another example is 될걸, the last word in the same song, which was romanized as “doelgeol.”
 It might confuse some people how to read it, but the pronunciation should be “dwael-geol.”

 Lastly, romanization isn’t always uniform.
-Each person has his/her own way of approaching a problem, and it also applies to speaking and pronouncing certain words.
-For the Korean language, the most commonly used romanization system is the McCune-Reischauer system.
-It probably is the one most non-Korean K-Pop fans are familiar with.
+For the Korean language, the most commonly used romanization system is the Revised Romanization of Korean which is the one officially used in Korea.
+It probably is what non-Korean K-Pop fans are most familiar with.
 But there are at least three other more romanization systems!
 And even those who use the McCune-Reischaeur system sometimes add a few exceptions, deviating in a few to several instances from its rules for convenience.

 Interestingly, this “romanization” confusion can also be seen in its reverse when English words are written and pronounced the “Korean” way.
 Take for example Red Velvet’s song “Russian Roulette,” which in Hangul is “러시안룰렛.”
 The title, when romanized, will actually become “Reosian Rullet” which can confuse everyone.
 Heck, even Red Velvet member Wendy seems to forget at times!